TiddlyWiki/TiddlyWikiLinks/README.md

 ## Develop

-To run the app locally:
+To build the app locally:

 ```
-npm start
+npm build
 ```

-The output files will be in `app-wiki/output`.
+The output files will be in `/output`.